Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings

 In order to replicate SPECTER's training data and do not increase the leakage, we exclude all \dataset papers which are not used by SPECTER from the S2ORC citation graph.
 This means that apart from the 110,538 SPECTER papers not a single other \dataset paper is included.
 The resulting citation graph has 52.5M nodes and 463M edges and is used for training the citation graph embeddings.

-For the \sys triple selection, we also replicate SPECTER's query papers and its corpus from which positive and negatives are sampled.
+For the \sys triplet selection, we also replicate SPECTER's query papers and its corpus from which positive and negatives are sampled.
 Our mapping and the underlying citation graph allows us to use 227,869 of 248,007 SPECTER's papers for training.
 Regarding query papers, we use 131,644 of 136,820 SPECTER's query papers.
-To align the number training triples with the one from SPECTER, additional papers are randomly sampled from the filtered citation graph.
+To align the number training triplets with the one from SPECTER, additional papers are randomly sampled from the filtered citation graph.

 \paragraph{Random S2ORC subset (w/o leakage)}

 To avoid leakage, we exclude all successfully mapped \dataset papers from the S2ORC citation graph.
 After filtering the graph has 52.3 nodes and 447M edges.
 The citation graph embedding model is trained on this graph.